Wherever we live or work, we face a significant shift in our personal and professional lives.

 Investing in the pedestrian and cycle networks in and around Oxford North and across the broader network is a priority in respect of delivering local transport improvements.

-In total, 2.8 miles of new routes will be delivered alongside an investment of more than £5 million to deliver improvements to 2.9 miles of existing routes on the Banbury Road and Woodstock Road corridors.
+In total, 1.6 miles of new routes will be delivered alongside an investment of more than £5 million to deliver improvements connecting to 4.1 miles of new and existing routes on the Banbury Road and Woodstock Road corridors.